top of page

 Juniper Berries

-The big botanical on campus.
-The juniper plant is a member of the conifer family and distant relative of the pine tree that is grown across the Northern Hemisphere.
-The berries that hold all those delicious flavors are actually not a berries, but essentially concentrated pine cones full of oily seeds lined with soft scales.
-As we know, juniper’s fresh pine scent spearheads gin’s most recognizable flavor.
-It also has hints of woody herbs like thyme and rosemary as well as, citrus, flowers and spice, that it passes the baton off to other botanicals to round out and define.
+Gin’s premier botanical is a member of the conifer family and a distant cousin of the pine tree, grown across the Northern Hemisphere.
+Contrary to what their name suggests, juniper berries are not true berries but rather compact, cones (think tiny pine cone) teeming with oily seeds encased by soft scales.
+Juniper is celebrated for its vibrant pine scent, which anchors the most identifiable flavor in gin.
+It also has hints of woody herbs like thyme and rosemary as well as, citrus, flowers and spice that lay the groundwork for other botanicals to take the baton and to further refine across a gin's profile.

 Coriander